This IDP is recognized across the Middle East

 Top Destinations in Saudi Arabia

-From its natural wonders to its deep-rooted culture, Saudi Arabia has a lot to offer in history and tradition.
-As one of the countries with the earliest traces of human civilization, Saudi Arabia is undeniably one of the world’s oldest places.
-As its tourism is slowly booming, here are some of the top destinations you could visit while you plan your trip to the country.
+With the capital of Riyadh and from its natural wonders to its deep-rooted culture, this country has a lot to offer in history and tradition.
+As one of the countries with the earliest traces of human civilization, it is is undeniably one of the world’s oldest places.
+As its tourism is slowly booming, here are some of the top destinations you could visit.

 If you’d like a taste of Saudi Arabia’s history, visit At-Turaif in Ad Diriyah.
 This ancient district is known for its distinct mud houses and labyrinthine streets that date back to the 1400s.
 UNESCO recognized it as a world heritage site in 2010, and it has had many visitors even when the ruins were still being restored.

 At-Turaif was initially opened to the public in 2019.
 But the district and the rest of Ad-Diriyah are expected to reopen in 2022 after more projects are erected.
-When it is ready for the public once again, you can take yourself back in time to 15th century Saudi Arabia, as you take a stroll in the parks and taste the traditional food in Najd village.
+When it is ready for the public once again, you can take yourself back in time to 15th century, as you take a stroll in the parks and taste the traditional food in Najd village.

 Edge of the World (Jebel Fihrayn)